solana-developers/program-examples/tokens/token-2022/nft-meta-data-pointer/anchor/README.md

 Many casual games in traditional gaming use energy systems.
 This is how you can build it on chain.

-If you have no prior knowledge in solan and rust programming it is recommended to start with the Solana cookbook [Hello world example]([https://unity.com/](https://solanacookbook.com/gaming/hello-world.html#getting-started-with-your-first-solana-game)).
+If you have no prior knowledge in solana and rust programming it is recommended to start with the Solana cookbook [Hello world example]([https://unity.com/](https://solanacookbook.com/gaming/hello-world.html#getting-started-with-your-first-solana-game)).

 ## Anchor program